sgmurphy/wordpress-plugins/yaymail/readme.txt

 The YayMail free version allows you to add **unlimited elements** to create html email template:

 **Custom WooCommerce Email Templates**
-Unlike Kadence woocommerce email designer, this email customizer allows you to create extra blocks to add to your email templates to make a unique and memorable brand identity for your store.
+Unlike Kadence Woo Commerce email designer, this email customizer allows you to create extra blocks to add to your email templates, creating a unique and memorable brand identity for your store.

 **Drag and Drop Interface**
 Easy to navigate between the element sidebar and the editing area to customise email block elements.

 **Edit Everything**
 You can edit content, layout, and design of email header, email body, visual footer, signature, social follow module, and more.
 It means that all your communication with your customers will finally match the rest of your branding.

+**Stylish Social Icons**
+It comes with predesigned icons for your chosen social media platforms, including Facebook, Twitter/X, Instagram, Threads, TikTok, YouTube, Pinterest, website, and more!

 **Visual Email Editor**
 Design HTML email and live preview on the same screen.
 Apart from the full window view, you can take a look on desktop and mobile view.